Learn all about potted eucalyptus plant care, including how to help your eucalyptus plant thrive indoors.

 How much light does a potted eucalyptus plant need?

-Generally eucalyptus plants are drought tolerant.
-After all they are from the very hot Australia.
-However, all plants that are in containers will lose moisture much faster than plants that are in the ground or large garden beds.
+Understanding this, we can mimic their natural habitat by allowing the soil to dry out between waterings, which also prevents root rot.
+Keep in mind, though, that plants that are in containers will lose moisture much faster than plants that are in the ground or large garden beds.
 So you want to make sure the potting soil is thoroughly damp when you water it.

-It’s best to let potted eucalyptus dry out between each watering, so in the late spring where we are, that means we don’t need to water every day.
+Where we are, in the late spring, we don’t need to water every day.
 However, in the peak heat of late June, July, and August, soil in potted plants can dry out in a day.
-So a daily soaking is probably best.
+When caring for my plants, I found that a daily soaking works well.
 Know your climate and how quickly your plants dry out.

 Fertilizing, pruning, and repotting